bernardoVale/ansible-role-db2/README.md

 Developing
 --------
-If you're insterested in helping I will be glad.
-Please full a issue or just send me a pull request.
+If you're interested in helping please full a issue or just send me a pull request.

 License
 -------